XinyanXu/find-political-donors/README.md

 # Summary
-This is my solution for the coding challenge of Insight Data It's written in Python.
+This is my solution for the coding challenge of Insight Data.
+It's written in Python.
-The main source file is find_political_donors.py.
+The main source file is `find_political_donors.py`.
 It has a base class and two derived class Zip and Date to take care of two different output file

 # Method to run